First presidency of Donald Trump: Impeachment inquiry

-On August 12, 2019, an unnamed intelligence official privately filed a whistleblower complaint with Michael Atkinson, the inspector general of the Intelligence Community (ICIG), under the provisions of the Intelligence Community Whistleblower Protection Act (ICWPA).
-The whistleblower alleged that Trump had abused his office in soliciting foreign interference to improve his own electoral chances in 2020.
-The complaint reports that in a July 2019 call, Trump had asked Ukrainian president Volodymyr Zelensky to investigate potential 2020 rival presidential candidate Joe Biden and his son Hunter Biden, as well as matters pertaining to whether Russian interference occurred in the 2016 U.S. election with regard to Democratic National Committee servers and the company Crowdstrike.
-Trump allegedly nominated his personal lawyer Rudy Giuliani and Attorney General William Barr to work with Ukraine on these matters.
-Additionally, the whistleblower alleged that the White House attempted to "lock down" the call records in a cover-up, and that the call was part of a wider pressure campaign by Giuliani and the Trump administration to urge Ukraine to investigate the Bidens.
-The whistleblower posits that the pressure campaign may have included Trump cancelling Vice President Mike Pence's May 2019 Ukraine trip, and Trump withholding financial aid from Ukraine in July 2019.
+An intelligence official privately filed a whistleblower complaint with the Inspector General of the Intelligence Community, Michael Atkinson, on August 12, 2019.
+The complaint alleged that in a July 2019 call, Trump had asked Ukrainian president Volodymyr Zelensky to investigate potential 2020 rival presidential candidate Joe Biden and his son Hunter Biden to improve his own electoral chances in 2020, as well as investigate the hacking of Democratic National Committee servers, which had been blamed on Russia.
+Additionally, the whistleblower alleged that the White House attempted to cover up the call records, and that the cancelling Vice President Mike Pence's May 2019 Ukraine trip, and withholding of financial aid from Ukraine was intended to pressure Zelensky.